krockway/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Overview of Project

+### Purpose

+The purpose of this analysis is to review production troubles for AutosRUs' newest prototype, the MechaCar.

 ## Linear Regression to Predict MPG

 To begin, we must set our hypotheses to answer if there is a linear relationship between MPG and the other 5 vehicle stats (vehicle weight, spoiler angle, ground clearance, AWD & vehicle length)?